kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 2. Namespace Definition

-Namespace name MUST start with a capital letter and MUST be camelcased.
+* MUST start with a capital letter
+* MUST be camelcased

 #### &#10006; Incorrect